 Roger Magnus Reseach has worked with datasets such as:

-- Property assessor databases and other real estate resources - Property values
+Property assessor databases and other real estate resources for property values

-Roger Magnus Research can also provide data analysis and visualzations with Excel and Tableau.
+Roger Magnus Research can also provide data analysis and visualzations with spreadsheet software and Tableau.

 Examples of Data Metadata: